davebenson/doom4-walkthrough/README.md

 There are also 5?
 Imps and a bunch of Possesseds and Possessed Engineers.

-You'll get a Checkpoint when the bad guys are cleared.
+You'll get a CHECKPOINT when the bad guys are cleared.

 ## Mission 4:  Fight: Icy Gore Nest #3
 There are 3 entrances to this area:
-* Lower Entrance: from Gore Nest 2, go down ... to a active motion-sensing door.
+* Lower Entrance: from Gore Nest 2 (the Union Aerospace tank), go down a dirt path to where it becomes a catwalk instead, to the end at a active motion-sensing door.
 * Mid-Lower Entrance: ... [on opposite side of building]
 * Upper Entrance: ... [above Auto-Map area]